The 15 Best Kids Activities in Melbourne 2026

 9. State Library Victoria

-OK, I know what you’re thinking – a library with kids?
-Trust me on this one!
 The State Library of Victoria isn’t just any library.
 Sure, as a family with kids, you probably won’t spend hours reading books (obviously!), but the State Library Victoria has an extra kids room that you absolutely should visit.

 This special area is designed just for children with fun activities, comfy reading nooks, and interactive displays.
 It’s the perfect stop for rainy days when you need an indoor activity.
 And the best part?
 It’s completely free!

 The main reading room with its stunning dome is also worth checking out.
-My kids were amazed at how big and quiet it was – they actually whispered without being told to!
+My kids were amazed at how big and quiet it was, they actually whispered without being told to!
 Located in the city centre, the library is easy to reach and a peaceful break from the busy streets outside.

 Location: 328 Swanston St, Melbourne VIC 3000